ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 <img width="853" alt="trello" src="https://user-images.githubusercontent.com/100349697/203642404-81dc53ed-580b-4d45-9bdf-01a470eec58c.png">

+Sadly, I wasn't able to actually implement as many user stories as I'd hoped due to time constraints, but at least the core is there.

 #### Prioritisation
 I have prioritized these user stories based on urgency and neccessity using the MoSCoW method: